Facet syndrome or back pain

 - The cryotherapy used for denervation is also called cryosurgery, cryoablation or cryosurgical ablation, depending on the use.
 Cryosurgery is also used in the treatment of certain cancers, to destroy tumors.

 - Cryodenervation is performed using state-of-the-art equipment.
-Dr. Roy, a world-renowned orthopedic surgeon, cumulates extensive experience in multiple back treatments and masters the innovative spinal surgery techniques.
+Dr. Roy MD, FRCSC, a world-renowned orthopedic surgeon, cumulates extensive experience in multiple back treatments and masters the innovative spinal surgery techniques.
 Spinal orthopedist since 1990, amongst thousands of other patients, he has treated more than 800 with cryodenervation and recorded an 80% permanent relief rate.

 What Are The Steps of a Cryodenervation Treatment?